jquery/jquery/CONTRIBUTING.md

 When opening a pull request, you'll be asked to sign our Contributor License Agreement.
 Both the Corporate and Individual agreements can be [previewed on GitHub](https://github.com/openjs-foundation/easycla).

-If you're looking for some good issues to start with, [here are some issues labeled "help wanted" or "patch welcome"](https://github.com/jquery/jquery/issues?q=is%3Aissue+label%3A%22help+wanted%22%2C%22Patch+Welcome%22).
+If you're looking for some good issues to start with, [here are some issues labeled "help wanted" or "patch welcome"](https://github.com/jquery/jquery/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22%2C%22Patch+Welcome%22).

 ## Questions and Discussion

-### Forum and IRC
+### Looking for help?

 jQuery is so popular that many developers have knowledge of its capabilities and limitations.
 Most questions about using jQuery can be answered on popular forums such as [Stack Overflow](https://stackoverflow.com).
 Please start there when you have questions, even if you think you've found a bug.

-The jQuery Core team watches the [jQuery Development Forum](https://forum.jquery.com/developing-jquery-core).
+The jQuery Core team watches [jQuery GitHub Discussions](https://github.com/jquery/jquery/discussions).
 If you have longer posts or questions that can't be answered in places such as Stack Overflow, please feel free to post them there.
 If you think you've found a bug, please [file it in the bug tracker](#how-to-report-bugs).
-The Core team can be found in the [#jquery-dev](https://webchat.freenode.net/?channels=jquery-dev) IRC channel on irc.freenode.net.
+The Core team can be found in the [#jquery/dev](https://matrix.to/#/#jquery_dev:gitter.im) Matrix channel on gitter.im.

 ### Weekly Status Meetings

 The jQuery Core team has a weekly meeting to discuss the progress of current work.
-The meeting is held in the [#jquery-meeting](https://webchat.freenode.net/?channels=jquery-meeting) IRC channel on irc.freenode.net at [Noon EST](https://www.timeanddate.com/worldclock/fixedtime.html?month=1&day=17&year=2011&hour=12&min=0&sec=0&p1=43) on Mondays.
+The meeting is held in the [#jquery/meeting](hhttps://matrix.to/#/#jquery_meeting:gitter.im) Matrix channel on gitter.im at [Noon EST](https://www.timeanddate.com/worldclock/fixedtime.html?month=10&day=7&year=2024&hour=12&min=0&sec=0&p1=43) on Mondays.

 [jQuery Core Meeting Notes](https://meetings.jquery.org/category/core/)